itatipaul/itatipaul/README.md

 ### 04 · SK-CERT CyberGame Write-ups

-Technical write-ups documenting investigation methodology, commands, reasoning, evidence, and outcomes across multiple security challenge categories.
+The receipts: commands, reasoning, evidence, and results, laid out step by step across cryptography, OSINT, forensics, malware analysis, and offensive security challenges.
+No "and then it magically worked" — every dead end is on the record too.

 **Stack:** `Python` · `Offensive Security` · `Forensics` · `OSINT` · `Cryptography`